 Classification of own-fund items of related third-country insurance or reinsurance undertakings at group level

-Where an own-fund item has been issued by a related third-country insurance or reinsurance undertaking, the participating insurance or reinsurance undertaking shall classify the own-fund item using the criteria for classification set out in Chapter [IV], Section [2] Subsection 2
+1. Where an own-fund item has been issued by a related third-country insurance or reinsurance undertaking, the participating undertaking shall classify the own-fund item using the criteria for classification set out in Title I, Chapter [IV], Section [II]. provided that the following additional requirements are met: